 CTYI reserves the right to cancel or alter any course, if due to unforeseen circumstances the course cannot be run economically or efficiently.

-Important to Note

-Students who violate programme rules are subject to the disciplinary actions outlined at the beginning of the programme.
+Important to Note Students who violate programme rules or policies are subject to the disciplinary actions outlined at the beginning of the programme.
 No refunds will be made to students dismissed from the programme.
 Students and their families will be billed for any damage they cause.
 Any student who has been dismissed from the Programme will not be permitted to take end of semester examinations.
+Refunds Written requests for a refund of Application Fees received up to and including 2nd August will be considered.
+After this date there will be no refund of Application Fees.
+Refunds are only provided where a course does not take place or where a course is full.
+No refunds will be offered in the event of the course moving online due to public health guidelines or a university directive.
+Refunds are not given if the student withdraws from the programme having been offered a place on one of their course choices.